mrkkrp/markkarpov.com/megaparsec/megaparsec.md

 ```

 For many people who are familiar with simpler parsing libraries such as
-`parse` this is often enough.
+`parsec` this is often enough.
 However, displaying a parse error to the user
 is not everything, we may have a need to analyze and/or manipulate it.
 This
 is where `String`s are not very convenient.